mrlouf/libasm/README.md

 - `ft_write`: Writes a string to the standard output.
 Key points:
     - Uses the `syscall` instruction to invoke the write system call.
     - Handles errors by checking the return value and setting `errno` if necessary.
 - `ft_read`: Reads a string from the standard input.
+Key points:
+    - Uses the `syscall` instruction to invoke the read system call, similarly to ft_write.
+    - Handles errors by checking the return value and setting `errno` if necessary.
 - `ft_strdup`: Duplicates a string by allocating memory for it and copying the content.

 ## _CHEATSHEET_